Five female activists who championed educational equity

 Written by Aylin Cook

 HopSkipDrive is committed to enabling access to education for every child through safe and reliable transportation.
-This Women’s Month, we’re highlighting the stories of five women who’ve paved the way for educational equity in the United States.
+In honor of Women’s History Month, we’re highlighting the stories of five women who’ve paved the way for educational equity in the United States.

 These five women are just some of the many powerful, inspiring female activists who have dedicated their lives to ensuring equal access to education and other opportunities for all.

 Patsy Mink was a United States Congresswoman from the state of Hawaii.
 She was the co-author of the Title IX Amendment of the Higher Education Act, which banned gender-based discrimination by all federally funded schools and educational programs.
 In 2002, following Mink’s death, the Title IX portion of the Education Amendments of 1972 was renamed in her honor.

 Mink was also instrumental in introducing progressive legislation that promoted federal child care, bilingual education, special education student loans and more.

 Widely known for shining light on the discrimination she felt as both a woman and an Asian-American, she dedicated her career to creating more opportunities for marginalized groups.